McKlay/ai-chatbot-engineering/docs/chapter13.md

 > *"You can prompt a model to act smart.
 But when it needs to be fluent in your domain?
 That’s when you teach it."*

 At some point, you’ll realize: no prompt is clever enough to fully overcome a model's limitations when it wasn’t trained for your context.
 If your chatbot has to speak like a lawyer, diagnose like a doctor, or respond like your company’s internal support rep, it’s time for **fine-tuning**.

 This chapter teaches you how to **adapt a pretrained LLM**—like LLaMA, Mistral, or Falcon—to **specialized tasks and tones** using modern fine-tuning techniques.
-We'll focus especially on **LoRA** (Low-Rank Adaptation), the gold standard for low-cost, high-efficiency training.
+We'll focus especially on **LoRA** (Low-Rank Adaptation), the gold standard for low-cost, high-efficiency training, and its variants like QLoRA for memory efficiency.

-Whether you're updating just the output layer or teaching a model your internal knowledge base, this is how you give your chatbot a true **voice of its own**.
+Whether you're updating just the output layer, teaching a model your internal knowledge base, or aligning it with your brand’s voice, this is how you give your chatbot a true **voice of its own**.

 ---